Use "Recycling and Sort Refresher" for your staff meetings and Green Team meetings.

 The Waste Diversion Rate for FY 2014 was 54%.
 This takes into account source reduction and reuse activities in addition to recycling.
 This does not include construction debris.

 At NIH, each person disposes of 2.4 pounds of trash per day and recycles 1.7 pounds of material.

 A routine waste audit of Building 13 in June 2007 determined that over 42% of materials found in the solid waste compactor were mandatory recyclables, weighing over 2,540 pounds with the majority of it being mixed paper (2,340 pounds).
 During 2010, waste audits from buildings 10, 35, 37, and 13 found approximately 25-35% of the solid waste was recyclable material.

 On average, NIH receives the following for the value of recyclables on a monthly basis:

 This equates to nearly $90,000 per year for the value of these recyclables.
 This money helps offset the costs of the recycling program.

 Benefiting NIH Charities

-For every usable inkjet or toner cartridge that is recycled, $1.00 is donated to NIH Charities (The Children's Inn at NIH, Special Love for Children with Cancer - Camp Fantastic, Friends of the Clinical Center).
+For every usable inkjet or toner cartridge that is recycled, a donation is made towards NIH Charities (The Children's Inn at NIH, Special Love for Children with Cancer - Camp Fantastic, Friends of the Clinical Center).
 Over $6,000 has been donated since 2007.